kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

 title: Set asynchronous communication between Functions
 ---

 This tutorial demonstrates how to connect two Functions asynchronously.
-It is based on an [In-cluster Eventing example](https://github.com/kyma-project/examples/tree/main/incluster_eventing).
+It is based on the [in-cluster Eventing example](https://github.com/kyma-project/examples/tree/main/incluster_eventing).

-The example provides a very simple scenario of two Functions, where the first Function accepts the incoming traffic via HTTP, sanitises the payload and publishes the content as an in-cluster event via [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
+The example provides a very simple scenario of asynchronous communication between two Functions.
+The first Function accepts the incoming traffic via HTTP, sanitizes the payload, and publishes the content as an in-cluster event via [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
 The second Function is a message receiver.
 It subscribes to the given event type and stores the payload.

 ## Prerequisites

-Before you start, make sure you have these tools installed:

 - [Kyma CLI](https://github.com/kyma-project/cli)
 - Kyma installed locally or on a cluster